SCAT begins LEAP-1B-powered 737 MAX operations

 SCAT has been CFM customer for more than 20 years and currently operates seven Boeing Classic and Next-Generation 737 aircraft powered by the CFM56 engine.

 There are nearly 100 Boeing 737 MAX airplanes powered by LEAP-1B engines in service with 24 operators worldwide.
-The engine is providing these airlines with a 15 percent improvement in fuel consumption and CO2 emissions compared to the CFM56-7B engines, along with dramatic reductions in engine noise and exhaust gaseous emissions.
+The engine is providing these airlines with a 15 percent improvement in fuel consumption and CO emissions compared to the CFM56-7B engines, along with dramatic reductions in engine noise and exhaust gaseous emissions.
 All this technology is focused on providing better utilization, including CFM’s legendary reliability out of the box; greater asset availability; enhanced time on wing margins to help keep maintenance costs low; and minimized maintenance actions, all supported by sophisticated analytics that enable CFM to provide tailored, predictive maintenance over the life of the product.

 About SCAT Airlines